s3kiro23/flickpulse/README.md

 # FlickPulse

 ## Description
 FlickPulse is a web application that allows users to discover and like movies/series.
-It provides a user-friendly interface to browse through a vast collection of media.
+It provides a user-friendly interface to browse through a vast collection of media from TMDB API.

 ## Technology Stack and Features